 3. Get Your Diet Under Control

-That ice cream cone she gave herself permission to eat after working out was canceling the entire 45 minute cardio exercise she was doing 4 times a week with no results.
+That ice cream cone she gave herself permission to eat after working out was canceling the entire 45-minute workout.

 Don’t do that to yourself!